TREC Finances

 COST:

-The cost of Drew’s shortTRECs vary by program.
-What is included in that program cost will vary by program as well.
+The cost of Drew’s shortTRECs vary by program, as well as what is included in the program cost.
 Most program costs include tuition, housing, and educational and cultural activities.
-Airfare and meals may or may not be included, depending on the program.

 You can find individual program descriptions and details here.